Department of Physical Science and Applied Mathematics

 CSCI-485 Undergraduate Computer Science Research 1-4 Credits

 This course provides the student with an empirically-based research experience in the computer sciences.
 Emphasis will be placed on project management, software development, and research documentation skills.
 This course is a variable credit course.
 Two units are recommended for all computer science majors.
 It is expected that a research report be completed at the conclusion of the research project and an oral presentation of the results be given in CSCI-499C.
 This course may be repeated for credit.
+Junior or senior standing.
 Lab fee.

 CSCI-499C Computer Science Capstone 3 Credits